Cost to Move Electric Meter and Gas Meter

 Can you move a gas and electric meter yourself?

-It is illegal to move a gas and electric meter yourself.
-You will need a professional electrician to move your meters for you.
+No. It is illegal and unsafe to move a gas and electric meter yourself.
+Only your energy supplier or a qualified professional can do this.

 Is it safe to move my gas and electric meter?